jbkuczma/NBAreact/README.md

 # Swish
 An iOS and Android NBA app created with React Native.
 If you would like to request a feature, find a bug, have a question, or would like to leave feedback, open an [issue](https://github.com/jbkuczma/NBAreact/issues)! ⭐️ this repo to show support!

+# Download
+- iOS - Coming soon!
+- Android - Coming soon!

-# Libraries and Resources Used
+## Libraries Used
 [React Native](https://github.com/facebook/react-native)

 [React Navigation](https://reactnavigation.org/)